gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 dinner from between my teeth.
 I could start straight down, but what's the rush?
 Vurt is going to be a while.
-I take my lucky whetstone out of my pocket and run it along the length of my sword.  *Sssshink.* The blade doesn't need a fresh edge---I saw to it just a few hours ago---but my nerves do.  *Sssshink.
+I take my lucky whetstone out of my pocket and run it along the length of my sword.  *Sssshink.* The blade doesn't need a fresh edge—I saw to it just a few hours ago—but my nerves do.  *Sssshink.
 Sssshink.* It's a comforting sound.

 I'd give just about anything to be at home, or even in a comfortable cell, but as I heard a man in Praczedt say just before he was hanged, you can't uncook an egg.
 I never found out if that was just a saying, or whether he had actually been condemned for doing something culinary.
-It was possible---a week after I left, the count ordered his chef's right hand cut off for putting cilantro in an omelet.
+It was possible—a week after I left, the count ordered his chef's right hand cut off for putting cilantro in an omelet.